RealFlow/Swift-CheatSheet/README.md

       }
   }
   ```
-  * Local and External Parameter Names for Methods
-    * Function params can have both local and external name, same wit method parameters
-      * Methods are just functions associated with a type
-      * But the default behaviour is different for functions and methods
-    * Methods in Swift similar to Obj-C, name of a method refers to the method's first parameter using a preposition such as "width", "for", "by", e.g. incrementBy(amount:, numberOfTimes).
-Easy to read as a sentence
-    * Swift makes this naming convention easy to write by using a different default approach for method parameters than it uses for functions
-      * It gives the **first parameter** name in a method a **local parameter name** by default
-      * And gives the **second and subsequent parameter names** both **local and external parameter** names by default

-        ```swift
-          class Counter {
-            var count: Int = 0
-            func incrementBy(amount: Int, numberOfTimes: Int) {
-              count += amount * numberOfTimes
-            }
-          }
-        ```

-      * You can call the method as follows:

-        ```swift
-        let counter = Counter()
-        counter.incrementBy(5, numberOftimes: 3)
-        ```

-      * Default behaviour as if

-        ```swift
-        func incrementBy(amount: Int, #numberOfTimes: Int) {
-          count += amount * numberOfTimes
-        }
-        ```
-  * Modifying External Parameter Name Behaviour for Methods
-    * Use # or add external parameter name for the first param
-    * To disable second param onwards, add _
   * The self Property
     * self refers to current instance
-    * You don't usually need to declare
-    * Unless when a parameter name has the same name as the property of that instance
+    * self disambiguates between method parameter and same named instance properties (setter collision)

   * Modifying Value Types from Within Instance Methods
-    * Structures and enumeration are value types, which properties of a value type cannot be modified from within its instance methods.
+    * Structures and enumeration are value types.
+By Default properties of a value type cannot be modified from within its instance methods.
-    * You can opt-in to mutating behaviour for that method, the method can also assign a completely new instance to its implicit self property
+    * Mutating method modifies the instance properties and can even assign a completely new instance to self.
     * Use "mutating" keyword before the "func" for the method:
       ```swift
       struct Point {
         var x = 0.0, y = 0.0
-        mutating func moveByX(deltaX: Double, y deltaY: Double) {
+        mutating func moveBy(x deltaX: Double, y deltaY: Double) {
           x += deltaX
           y += deltaY
         }
       }

       var somePoint = Point(x: 1.0, y: 1.0)
-      somePoint.moveByX(2.0, y: 3.0)
+      somePoint.moveBy(x: 2.0, y: 3.0)
       ```

-    * Note that you cannot call a mutating method on a constant structure
+    * Note that you cannot call a mutating method on constants
       ```swift
       let fixedPoint = Point(x: 3.0, y: 3.0)
-      fixedPoint.moveByX(2.0, y: 3.0) // this will report an error
+      fixedPoint.moveBy(x: 2.0, y: 3.0) // this will report an error
       ```

-  * Assigning to self Within a Mutating Method
+  * Assigning to Self Within a Mutating Method
       ```swift
       struct Point {
         var x = 0.0, y = 0.0